 which cannot be updated incrementally without revisiting all $s=1,\dots,t-1$.
 Naïvely, this yields $\mathcal{O}(t^2)$ cost across $t$ steps, as each new gradient evaluation requires resimulating and reweighting entire trajectories.

-In the next subsection, we show how this quadratic bottleneck can be avoided using the \gls*{npf} framework, yielding Monte Carlo gradient estimators that require only a \emph{single} forward propagation step per iteration, i.e., with complexity $\mathcal{O}(t)$.
+In the next subsection, we show how this quadratic bottleneck can be avoided using NPFs, yielding Monte Carlo gradient estimators that require only a \emph{single} forward propagation step per iteration, i.e., with complexity $\mathcal{O}(t)$.

-\subsection{Monte Carlo estimators using NPF}
+\subsection{Monte Carlo Estimators using NPF}

-We now instantiate the terms in \eqref{eq:gradient_eig} using the approximation of the posterior distributions available at time $t{-}1$, obtained with the \gls*{npf} framework.
+We now instantiate the terms in \eqref{eq:gradient_eig} using the approximation of the posterior distributions available at time $t{-}1$, obtained with the NPF framework.
 Let $\{\btheta_{t-1}^{(m)},\,w_{\btheta,t-1}^{(m)}\}_{m=1}^{M}$ denote the outer (parameter) particles and, for each $m$, let $\{\bx_{0:t-1}^{(m,n)},\,w_{\bx,t-1}^{(m,n)}\}_{n=1}^{N}$ be the inner (state-trajectory) particles.
 This yields particle approximations to $p(\btheta\!\mid\! h_{t-1})$ and $p(\bx_{0:t-1}\!\mid\! \btheta,h_{t-1})$ that we \emph{update online} without reprocessing past data.

 For approximating the \gls*{eig} or any other quantity in \eqref{eq:eig_partial} or \eqref{eq:gradient_eig} given a design $\bxi_t$, we first sample from the joint $\Gamma_{\bxi_t}(\by_t, \bx_{0:t}, \btheta)$.
-In the \gls*{npf} framework, we reuse samples from the previous posterior and only draw one-step predictive states and pseudo-observations
+In the NPF framework, we reuse samples from the previous posterior and only draw one-step predictive states and pseudo-observations

 Thus, Monte Carlo samples from $\Gamma_{\bxi_t}$ form the array $\{(\btheta_{t-1}^{(m)},\bx_{0:t-1}^{(m,n)},\widetilde{\bx}_t^{(m,n)},\widetilde{\by}_t^{(m,n)})\}$, needed for the \emph{outer} expectation in \eqref{eq:gradient_eig}, with weights